 Welcome aboard ........... let's cast off and begin our exploration.

-dozens of pages about navigation, weather, health insurance, legalities and more
+nearly 100 pages about navigation, weather, health insurance, legalities and lots of free resources

 "I must go down to the sea again

 They that go down to the sea in ships,